Aczel-Mendler Bisimulations in a Regular Category: Aczel-Mendler Bisimulations, in Regular Categories

 \end{defi}

-\begin{exa} In the case of non-deterministic labelled transition systems, AM-bisimulations correspond to usual strong bisimulations.
+\begin{exa} In the case of non-deterministic labelled transition systems, AM-bisimulations correspond to the usual strong bisimulations.
 The function $W$ maps a pair $(x,y)$ of states of $\alpha$ and $\beta$ to a subset of triples $(a,x',y')$ such that $(x',y') \in R$.
-The commutation means that the set of transition $c(x)$ from $x$ exactly corresponds to the set $\{(a,x') \mid \exists y'.\, (a,x',y')\in W(x,y)\}$, and similarly for $y$.
-This implies the property of a bisimulation: if there is a transition $(a,x')$ from $x$, then there is a transition $(a,y')$ from $y$ with $(x',y') \in R$; and vice versa. \end{exa}
+The commutation condition means that the set $c(x)$ of transitions from $x$ corresponds exactly to the set $\{(a,x') \mid \exists y'.\, (a,x',y')\in W(x,y)\}$, and similarly for $y$.
+This implies the characteristic property of a bisimulation: if there is a transition $(a,x')$ from $x$, then there exists a transition $(a,y')$ from $y$ such that $(x',y') \in R$; and vice versa. \end{exa}